CS305-software-Engineering/Hotel-Automation/README.md

 ![image](https://user-images.githubusercontent.com/55214244/113440507-308c0a80-940a-11eb-8004-8e6d1d297fec.png)

-#Project directory structure
+# Project directory structure

-#How to run
+# How to run
 1. Install yarn on your machine
-2.
+2. Clone the project
+3. Go to project directory from terminal
+4. Type ```yarn install```
+5.
+6.